Siona language

-Siona (otherwise known as Bain Coca, Pioje, Pioche-Sioni, Ganteyabain, Ganteya, Ceona, Zeona, Koka, Kanú) is a Tucanoan language of Colombia and Ecuador.
+Siona (also spelled Ceona or Zeona and also known as Bain Coca, Pioje, Pioche-Sioni, Ganteyabain, Ganteya, Koka and Kanú) is a Tucanoan language of Colombia and Ecuador.
 Ecuadorian Siona and Colombian Siona, as well as Secoya, have a high level of mutual intelligibility, but have some lexical, morphological, and phonological differences between them.

 As of 2013, Siona is spoken by about 550 people.

 Phonology

 Vowels

 There are 6 oral vowels and six nasal vowels.
 Only nasal vowels occur next to a nasal consonant //m// or //n//.